tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

     <img src="../docs/images/tag_based_pnp_calibrator/lidarscan_on_tag.jpg"  alt="lidarscan_on_tag" width="500">
 </p>

-Also noted that when doing the calibration, it is necessary to rotate the tag in order to face to the camera like the image shown below.
+Also note that when doing the calibration, it is necessary to rotate the tag facing the camera like the image shown below.

 <p align="center">
     <img src="../docs/images/tag_based_pnp_calibrator/tag_position.jpg"  alt="tag_position" width="500">